 What Recurring Themes Occur in Walt Disney Productions Made in his Lifetime?

-Although Walt did not animate, direct or write the stories that he released as films, he contributed massively to the scripts and storyboards, and chose and oversaw the projects from start to finish.
+Although Walt Disney did not animate, direct or write the stories that he released as films, he contributed massively to the scripts and storyboards and chose and oversaw the projects from start to finish.
 So what recurring values and themes appear in his films and theme parks, and what do they tell us about Walt Disney?

 Extremely evident is his fascination with railways, not only at his home and around his theme parks but also in films, such as Casey Junior in Dumbo or the railway in So Dear to my Heart.
-From his earliest projects, Walt was fascinated by Fantasy, and spent much of his life attempting to create his own fantasy world, whether in animation or theme park form.
+From his earliest projects, Disney was fascinated by Fantasy, and spent much of his life attempting to create his own fantasy world, whether in animation or theme park form.
 Similarly his nostalgic love of American history recurs.
 Yet there are themes that mean more even than that.

 The first is the theme of wishing.
 Those who have a pure, unsullied wish that they believe in with all their hearts see these wishes granted.
 This reflects Walt's own positive can-do attitude, rewarded with international recognition and success.

 Hard work is another common theme.
-Characters like Snow White and Cinderella are imprisoned by their families, forced to work hard in their youth before finally finding success, freedom and appreciation, and a happy ending, when they leave their families and go off to a happily ever after.
-This is a reflection of Walt's own life, where he did indeed work hard for a living before being able to escape and enjoy his just rewards.
+Characters like Snow White and Cinderella are imprisoned by their families, forced to work hard in their youths before finally finding success, freedom and appreciation, and a happy ending, when they leave their families and go off to a happily ever after.
+This is a reflection of Disney's own life, where he did indeed work hard for a living before being able to escape and enjoy his just rewards.

 Yet for all his attempts to be a loving father, his films rarely feature fathers.
 Where are the main characters' fathers in Snow White, Dumbo, Cinderella, Alice in Wonderland or The Jungle Book?
 Even when the fathers appear, they are often distant or ineffectual figures in Pinocchio, Bambi, Song of the South, Lady and the Tramp, The Parent Trap or The Sword in the Stone.
-The last film Walt put his whole soul into making, Mary Poppins, is the story of two children reconnecting with their father in exactly the way Walt was never able to.
+The last film Disney put his whole soul into making, Mary Poppins, is the story of two children reconnecting with their father in exactly the way Disney was never able to.